madsnbkristensen/madsnbkristensen/README.md

 ## 💫 About Me:

-I'm a web developer with a strong passion for backend and system development.<br><br>Currently, I work at Auxo while pursuing my web development studies at Business Academy Aarhus, <br>constantly expanding my skills and expertise in building scalable and efficient digital solutions.
+I'm a web developer with a strong passion for backend and system development.<br><br>Currently, I work at Auxo ( aka.
+Aveo Web & Marketing ) while pursuing my web development studies at Business Academy Aarhus, <br>constantly expanding my skills and expertise in building scalable and efficient digital solutions.

 ## 🌐 Socials: